Bhakti-Ruparel/Text-Summarization/README.md

 # Text Summarization Web App

-**Gemini AI Summarizer** – A web application that generates concise summaries from long text using state-of-the-art NLP models.
+**Concise AI** – A web application that generates concise summaries from long text using state-of-the-art NLP models.

 ---